aliasaswad/CarND-Traffic-Sign-Classifier-P3/writeup.md

 ![alt text][img5]

-#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### Model architecture

-My final model consisted of the following layers:
+I used [LeNet](http://yann.lecun.com/exdb/lenet/) for my model architecture.
+This model was designed for hand written and machine printed character recognition.
+So, the model could be a good fit for the traffic sign classification.
+To improve the accuracy for the model to work with traffic signs, I maked the first two convolution layer deeper, also increase the size of the fully-connected layers.
+In addition two dropout layers were added.
+The new architecture that I applied makes accuracy above %95.
+The final model consisted of the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|